Curvaton-assisted hilltop inflation: Hilltop inflation with a curvaton

 where $\lambda$ is a dimensionless coupling constant and $M_{\rm Pl} \equiv 2.435 \times 10^{18}\,{\rm GeV}$ is the reduced Planck mass. $V_{\rm C}$ contributes to the effective mass of $\phi$ and modulates the shape of the potential along the $\phi$-direction.
 To be more specific, we assume that $\sigma$ starts from a sufficiently large value, so that the effective mass $m^{2}_{\phi,{\rm eff}} = \lambda^2_{}\sigma^4_{}/M^2_{\rm Pl} - m^2_\phi > 0$ and $\phi = 0$ is a minimum in the $\phi$-direction.
 As $\sigma$ moves close to the critical value $\sigma_{\rm c} = (m_\phi M_{\rm Pl}/\lambda)^{1/2}$, $\phi = 0$ transitions from a local minimum to a saddle point, which naturally sets the stage for the subsequent hilltop inflation.

 Before going to the next section, we shall mention that the scalar potential discussed above could originate from supersymmetry.
-As discussed in Ref.~\cite{Antusch:2014qqa}, $V_{\rm HT}$ and $V_{\rm C}$ can be derived from the following superpotential
+To be more specific, $V_{\rm HT}$ and $V_{\rm C}$ can be derived from the following superpotential